School of Education

 UNC–BEST is a collaboration between the School of Education and the College of Arts and Sciences.
 This innovative program offers undergraduate science and mathematics majors the opportunity to complete requirements for a bachelor of arts or bachelor of science and obtain licensure as a secondary science or mathematics teacher in North Carolina.
 Students will be prepared for N.C. licensure in either mathematics (9–12) or comprehensive science (9–12).

-UNC–BEST students are enrolled in their respective major in the College of Arts and Sciences and, once accepted into the UNC–BEST program, complete the requirements to earn North Carolina teaching licensure.
+UNC–BEST students are enrolled in their respective major in the College of Arts and Sciences and, once accepted into the UNC–BEST minor program, complete the requirements to earn North Carolina teaching licensure.

 Program Requirements